 "Unintentional" acts -- for example, inadvertent plagiarism -- are still violations if the student should have understood the act to be misconduct.
 (Such cases can result in a mandatory educational consequence as outlined below.)

-A violation of your classroom or assignment rules will count as misconduct only if the violation improperly affects the evaluation of the student's academic performance or achievement.
-See Students.
+You may set your own consequences for violating classroom or assignment rules, but a violation will count as misconduct only if it improperly affects the evaluation of the student's academic performance or achievement.
+See Students Guide.

 As an instructor you may certainly inquire into suspicious circumstances on your own.
 If you witness misconduct in an in-class exercise such as a test, your own recollection will certainly count as evidence in a hearing.
 If you receive a paper that sounds suspiciously familiar or is uncharacteristic for the student, you may investigate by asking the student, for example, to explain the ideas in the paper.